Scars and Scar Tissue: Causes, Problems, and Possible Treatments

-Some Causes of Internal Scar Tissue: As a result of trauma, fibrous bands or sheets may form inside the body.
+As a result of trauma, fibrous bands or sheets may form inside the body.
 These bands are known as adhesions because they join structures or different parts of the same structure together.
 Adhesions arise due to the inflammation caused by conditions such as surgery and infections.

 Another type of internal scar tissue is fibrosis, or the buildup up of excess fibrous connective tissue in a particular location in the body.
 Fibrosis may occur inside organs.
 Sometimes the cause of the fibre buildup isn't known, but in other cases it appears after an injury and acts as scar tissue.

 Scar tissue production in the heart may be caused by a heart attack and the accompanying death of heart muscle.
-Cirrhosis of the liver, a condition in which the normal liver tissues are gradually replaced by scar tissue, may result from excessive alcohol consumption, hepatitis C or obesity.
+Cirrhosis of the liver, a condition in which the normal liver tissues are gradually replaced by scar tissue, may result from excessive alcohol consumption, a hepatitis C infection, or obesity.

 Scar tissue in the heart may increase the chance of an irregular heartbeat (arrhythmia) because the damaged tissue interferes with the electrical signal that triggers the heartbeat.
 The liver has many vital functions.
 Cirrhosis of the liver is a very serious condition, since the scar tissue can’t perform the liver’s normal jobs.

-Treatments for Internal Scar Tissue
+Possible Treatments for Internal Scar Tissue

 Cirrhosis of the Liver and Its Effects

-Dealing With Scars
+Dealing With Scarring

 If scars do form, medical treatments can often improve their appearance and even remove some of the scar tissue.
 Makeup can hide many skin scars that can't be completely removed.
-In addition, clinical trials are being performed to test new scar treatments that may be more effective than the current ones.
+In addition, clinical trials are being performed to test new treatments that may be more effective than the current ones.

 © 2011 Linda Crampton